telefonicaid/fiware-sth-comet/README.md

 due to MongoDB's limitation regarding the number of bytes a namespace may have (currently limited to 120 bytes).
 In case of hashing, information about the final collection name and its correspondence to each concrete service path, entity and (if applicable) attribute is stored in a collection named `COLLECTION_PREFIX + "collection_names"`.
 Default value: "false".
-- TRUNCATION_EXPIREAFTERSECONDS: Data from the raw and aggregated data collections will be removed if older than the value specified in seconds.
+- TRUNCATION_EXPIRE_AFTER_SECONDS: Data from the raw and aggregated data collections will be removed if older than the value specified in seconds.
 In case of raw data the reference time is the one stored in the `recvTime` property whereas in the case of the aggregated data the reference of time is the one stored in the `_id.origin` property.
 Set the value to 0 not to apply this time-based truncation policy.
 Default value: "0".